 Amazon Redshift Performance

-The next part of completely understanding what is Amazon Redshift is to decode Redshift architecture.
+The next part of completely understanding what is AWS Redshift is to decode Redshift architecture.
 Redshift’s architecture allows massively parallel processing, which means most of the complex queries gets executed lightning quick.
 One quirk with Redshift is that a significant amount of query execution time is spent on creating the execution plan and optimizing the query.

 In the case of frequently executing queries, subsequent executions are usually faster than the first execution.
 Query execution can be optimized considerably by using proper distribution keys and sort styles.